Office of Clinical Experience Home

 After the internship applications for the program are academically audited, the BES committee, which is comprised of BES faculty and administrators, will meet to review the applications and also make recommendations for the placement site.
 The students will be instructed to schedule an interview with the site supervisor to discuss the internship duties and work schedule, using the BES Internship Agreement and Plan.
 Students will need a consent number to register for each of the internship courses.

-For questions relating to the BES internship application process, please contact Kate Herring-Black at (314) 516-6792.
+For questions relating to the BES internship application process, please contact Erika Rose at firstname.lastname@example.org or (314) 516-6792.

 Upcoming BES Application Deadlines: